antononcube/RakuForPrediction-book/Articles/Trie-based-classifiers-evaluation-work.md

 records-summary(@thRange)
 ```

-In the following cell for each threshold:
+In the following code cell for each threshold:

-- For each classification hash decide on "survived" the corresponding value is greater or equal to the threshold
+- For each classification hash decide on "survived" if the corresponding value is greater or equal to the threshold
 - Make threshold's ROC-hash

 ```perl6